Altior made to work but eventually eases to Arkle victory

 “I thought he ran a blinder against a very good horse.

-“We knew there’d be pace on and there was but I left all the plans up to Brian, he knew what to do.

-“Next year we’ll up him in trip but he’s got plenty of pace so I’ve been happy to run him over two miles for now.

-“There’s a nice race at Ayr for him but I’d imagine he’ll go to Liverpool as Trevor (Hemmings, owners) loves his runners there.
+“There’s a nice race at Ayr for him but I’d imagine he’ll go to Liverpool as Trevor (Hemmings, owner) loves his runners there.

 “There’s the two-and-a-half-mile race (Manifesto Novices’ Chase) there.”